dotkernel/api-documentation/docs/book/v5/core-features/dependency-injection.md

 injecting dependencies in any object you want.

-`dot-dependency-injection` determines the dependencies by looking at the `#[Inject]` attribute, added to the constructor added to the constructor of a class.
+`dot-dependency-injection` determines the dependencies by looking at the `#[Inject]` attribute, added to the constructor of a class.
 Dependencies are specified as separate parameters of the `#[Inject]` attribute.

 For our example we will inject a `UserService` and `config` dependencies in a `UseHandler`.